Grove Township, Humboldt County, Iowa

-Grove Township is one of twelve townships in Humboldt County, Iowa, USA.
+Grove Township is one of twelve townships in Humboldt County, Iowa, United States.
 As of the 2000 census, its population was 316.

 History

 Grove Township was organized in 1873.

 Geography

 According to the United States Census Bureau, Grove Township covers an area of 36.3 sqmi; 36.2 sqmi of this is land, and the remaining 0.1 sqmi is water.